-Patient name:

-Stony Brook

-Medicine

-Patient number:

-You're a hospital outpatient receiving observation services.
-You are not an inpatient because:

-Based on a physician's examination and the diagnostic tests thus far, you are being observed for and based on this you are likely to be discharged from this hospital within enter diagnosis here

-2 days or sooner.
-Medicare rules permit hospital admission only for patients whose care is expected to take longer than 2 days in the hospital setting.
-You will remain in outpatient status unless some change in your condition or plan of care appears to require a longer hospital stay as an inpatient.
+Patient name: Pa atient number: You're a hospita because: l outpatient receiving observation n services.
+You are not an inpatient • stic tests thus far, you are being observed be discharged from this hospital within expected to take longer than 2 days in the hospital s mission only for patients whose care is setting.
+You will remain in outpatient status e appears to require a longer hospital stay